Summer Field Ecology Program 2015

 The children’s Summer Field Ecology Program consists of nine one-week explorations of the Quogue Wildlife Refuge and surrounding areas.
 Based on your child’s grade entry level for the coming fall, he/she may attend one session of the Ecology Program.

-This summer marks the 45th Anniversary that the Summer Ecology Program has been in existence.
+This summer marks the 46th Anniversary that the Summer Ecology Program has been in existence.
 With this hands-on intense exploration the children will learn some of nature’s secrets, and how important the natural world is.
 Your child will complete this program with more knowledge and a great respect for the natural world.
-We hope these lessons will be carried with your child throughout their lives.
+It is our hope that these lessons will be carried with your child throughout their lives.

 Children’s Field Ecology Program- For children entering grades 2-6